HibiscusCollective/llmconfig/config/default-project-rules.md

 - Make changes file by file to allow for proper review.
 - Combine all edits into a single chunk per file instead of separate steps.
 - Only suggest updates to files that need modifications.
+- Do not chain multiple changes one after the other, avoid looping back on your output without user feedback.

 ## File handling